eProsima/Fast-DDS/roadmap.md

 The following list of features are planned to be addressed in the short term, and incorporated into the following release of the product (v3.2.0):

+* Support creating a `DynamicTypeBuilder` from an IDL string
 * Consolidation of some [properties](https://fast-dds.docs.eprosima.com/en/latest/fastdds/property_policies/property_policies.html) into QoS policies
 * Transmission on discovery of all QoS policies
 * SHM permissions override